kehantan/labbook/docs/cell_culture/maintain.rst

     * T25 = 5 mL
     * T75 = 9 mL

 #.
-Plate cells onto a new flask at the desired cell density.
+Seed cells onto a new flask at the desired cell density.

     If you want to seed a specific number of cells, you will have to do cell count beforehand.
 If you wanted to split by ratio, just transfer the amount of cell suspension based on the split ratio into the new flask.

 #.
 Swirl flask to evenly distribute the seeded cells.
 #.
-Label the flask
+Label the flask.

     Label example: cell type, passage number, date, name initials